 DQN has been widely adopted in aerial networks to solve different problems such as trajectory design and resource management.
 In \cite{Aidin19}, the authors optimize the trajectory of a single UAV and scheduling of status update packets.
 They develop a DQN to minimize the weighted sum of age-of-information.
-In order to train the UAV, one fully connected layer with no convolutional neural networks is used.
-In \cite{Tang2022}, a double Q-learning based traffic offloading for SAGINs is proposed.
+To train the UAV, one fully connected layer with no convolutional neural networks is used.
+In \cite{Tang2022}, a double Q-learning-based traffic offloading for SAGINs is proposed.
 In \cite{Wang2020}, a UAV-aided emergency communications is assumed to overcome the malfunctioning of a ground BS.
-In this regard, to maximize the number of the UEs served by the UAV, a DQN based algorithm is utilized to optimize the UAV's trajectory.
+To maximize the number of users served by the UAV, a DQN-based algorithm is utilized to optimize the UAV's trajectory.
 In \cite{UAV_Mounted2020}, a UAV is used as a mobile edge server to serve users.
-To optimize the trajectory of the UAV, a QoS-based approach is developed to maximize a reward function which captures the amount of offloaded tasks from users.
+To optimize the trajectory of the UAV, a QoS-based approach is developed to maximize a reward function that captures the amount of offloaded tasks from users.
 To solve the problem, a DQN algorithm is developed.
 To dynamically allocate resources in heterogeneous networks (HetNets) and UAV networks, a DQN-based mechanism is developed in \cite{Kato2020}.
 The system is composed of a macro BS and SBSs and a single UAV with considering a high mobility scenario for users.
 To model the DQN, $4$ hidden layers with different neural units are used.
 In \cite{LuongTWC21}, a joint problem to find the UAVs' locations and manage the resources in a cooperative UAV network is investigated.
-To solve the problem, a DRL based mechanism combined with a difference of convex algorithm is adopted.
+To solve the problem, a DRL-based mechanism combined with a difference of convex algorithm is adopted.
 For UAV-enabled wireless powered communication networks, a joint UAV trajectory planning and resource allocation mechanism is proposed in \cite{WPCN2020}.
-Accordingly, a DQL based strategy is developed to maximize the minimum throughput.
+Accordingly, a DQL-based strategy is developed to maximize the minimum throughput.